-Akko, also known to its locale as Acre, is a great place to visit and explore.
+Akko, also known by its locale as Acre, is another place to visit and explore in Northern Israel.
 It is located near the coast of the Mediterranean’s sea in the Coastal Plain region of Northern Israel.
-It is an amazing city filled with history and considered one of the oldest places in Israel.
-Also, it has a beautiful market and many restaurants with local cuisine.

-Akko – The Crusaders Capital in the Holy Land
+Akko – The Crusaders Capital of the Holy Land

-The crusader port city is being frequented by tourist and locals, thanks to its beautiful structure that provides an astonishing view.
-Also, another group of people that visit this fantastic city are the Knights- fully funded aristocrat adventurers known to come from different countries in Europe.
+The crusader port city is being frequented by tourists and locals, thanks to its beautiful structure that provides an astonishing view.
+Knights- who are fully funded aristocrat adventurers also visit this amazing city.
+These aristocrats are believed to come from different countries in Europe.

 The underground city